paluigi/sdmx/doc/implementation.rst

    1. Zero or more :class:`.CubeRegion` stored at :attr:`.data_content_region`.
    2. Zero or one :class:`.DataKeySet` stored at :attr:`.Constraint.data_content_keys`.

-   Currently, :meth:`.ContentConstraint.to_query_string`, used by :meth:`.Request.get` to validate keys based on a data flow definition, only uses :attr:`.data_content_region`, if any.
+   Currently, :meth:`.ContentConstraint.to_query_string`, used by :meth:`.Client.get` to validate keys based on a data flow definition, only uses :attr:`.data_content_region`, if any.
    :attr:`.data_content_keys` are ignored.
    None of the data sources supported by :mod:`sdmx` appears to use this latter form.